PaulHBartley/mkproj/README.md

 This is a family of simple bash scripts to aid in the process of setting up a Python project.

-The collection is made of three functions:
+The family consists of three callable functions:

 `$ mkproj`
 `$ mkvenv`
 `$ mkrepo`

-`$ mkproj` itself is a parent function that depends on its two child functions to operate
+`$ mkproj`